Your mousepad is an often overlooked part of your gaming arsenal and non-gamers will not understand the importance of a quality mousepad.

 When it comes to gaming - the bigger, the better.

-The last thing you would want to have happened is to run out of room when you're playing.
+The last thing you would want to have happen is to run out of room when you're playing.

 This will completely throw off your aim or mouse movements, which can be frustrating - especially if it happens during pivotal moments.